 May 2018.
 110mm x 110mm

-The black square and the blue teeth were painted en plien air in a wood full of bluebells in the grounds of Hatfield House, Hertfordshire.
+The black square and the blue teeth in this abstract watercolour were painted en plien air in a wood full of bluebells in the grounds of Hatfield House, Hertfordshire.
 The red centre or the square was added later in the studio.

-I thought that it was a spontaneous composition from my own subconscious until last week when I was browsing through a book I own of the work of Brian Rice and saw multiple versions of the same concept.
+I thought that this painting was a spontaneous composition from my own subconscious, but a few weeks after I’d created it I was browsing through a book from my bookshelves of the work of Brian Rice in which I found multiple versions of very similar images.

 A photograph of two people standing in a way that makes their heads seem to merge in an unsettling and humorous way.